-Etomidate, if available, will be the preferred agent for patients who are aware of their surroundings and do not have hypotension or possible hypovolemia.
+(NEW '18) Etomidate, if available, will be the preferred agent for patients who are aware of their surroundings and do not have hypotension or possible hypovolemia.

 Dose: Administer 0.3 mg/kg IVP over 30-60 seconds.
+If the patient is hypotensive or the provider suspects hypovolemia, the initial dose will be 0.15 mg/kg IVP over 30-60 seconds.
 May repeat 0.15 mg/kg IVP in 2-3 minutes if inadequate sedation.